GoogleCloudPlatform/cortex-data-foundation/README_Sustainability.md

 ## Acquiring Dun & Bradstreet data

 Navigate to the [BigQuery Analytics Hub](https://cloud.google.com/analytics-hub) and search for "esg ranking".
 There is an option to choose between four datasets: `US Full File`, `UK Full File`, `Global Full File` & `Global Financial Services`.
 Click on one of them, then select `Request Access` to get in touch with D&B for further instructions.
+Alternatively navigate to the [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/prod-dnb-mp-data-public/dun-bradstreet-esg-rankings) and select Dun & Bradstreet ESG Intelligence offering.

 ![Analytics Hub](images/analytics_hub.png)